-Licence in Mediaeval Studies
+Licentiate in Mediaeval Studies

 Admission

-Applicants for the Institute’s Licence in Mediaeval Studies must have completed all requirements for their doctoral degree at a recognized institution.
+Applicants for the Institute’s Licentiate in Mediaeval Studies must have completed all requirements for their doctoral degree at a recognized institution.
 The degree should have been approved (if not awarded formally) normally within the previous five years.
 Candidates should submit a proposal indicating the nature of the research which they would undertake at the Institute and letters of support from two scholars who are familiar with their work, along with a curriculum vitae and an official transcript (where applicable) of their graduate studies.
 Publications may be submitted as well, if desired.
 Consideration will be given to the candidate’s academic record as well as to the weight and appropriateness of the research proposal.
 Candidates will be expected to come prepared with the languages needed to deal with original sources in their field of study.
 English will be the language of instruction and discussion.

 Programme